linkerd/linkerd2/EXTENSIONS.md

 ### `linkerd-name uninstall`

-This command must print manifests for all Kubernetes resources belonging to this extension as yaml which is suitable to be passed to `kubectl delete -f`.
+This command must print manifests for all cluster-scoped Kubernetes resources belonging to this extension (including the extension Namespace) as yaml which is suitable to be passed to `kubectl delete -f`.
-Special care should be taken to make sure both namespace-scoped and cluster- scoped resources are listed.

 ### `linkerd-name check`